Swamp stunner: LSU beats No. 6 Florida with 57-yard FG late

 POLL IMPLICATIONS

-The Gators surely will tumble in the next AP college football poll and in the CFP rankings.
+The Gators surely will tumble in the next AP poll and in the CFP rankings.

 UP NEXT